• Skip to main content

 Dried rose petals: I love to use organic culinary grade rose petals, but any dried rose petals will do.

-Dried violet blossoms: These add the most beautiful pop of color and fragrance to these lotion bars.
+Dried violet blossoms: Violets add the most beautiful pop of color and fragrance to these lotion bars.

 White beeswax: I think the white color contrasts nicely with the florals, but you can use yellow beeswax if you prefer.

-Rose absolute essential oil: This optional ingredients adds additional fragrance for some super power rose flair.
+Rose absolute essential oil: This optional ingredient adds additional fragrance for some superpower rose flair.

 2. Let the oil infusion sit for at least 1 hour, or until the oil smells as fragrant as you would like.
 Strain the dried flowers if you would prefer super smooth lotion bars, otherwise, keep them in the oil for visual appeal and to add an exfoliating effect to your lotion bars.